 If you don’t have to own a library of videos, you can go with outstream videos and run pre-roll ads to monetize the views.
-The next question would be — is there the demand for increasing traffic?
+The next question would be — is there a demand for increasing traffic?

 To be honest, the video ad revenue and eCPM tend to be low as it is Q2.
 But not all hope is lost.
-Wyzowl, a company that focuses on video content creation polled 160 marketers from the US and found that the spend from physical events and print is moving towards video.
-Specifically, 31% were pushing more spend on video.
+Wyzowl, a company that focuses on video content creation polled 160 marketers from the US and found that they spend from physical events and print is moving towards video.
+Specifically, 31% were pushing more spending on video.

 We expect that the demand will increase (slightly), but there are other advantages including increased time on page, engaged audience, etc. If you are refreshing ads, it directly translates to revenue.